-Annual fee winner: Blue Cash Everyday
+Annual Fee winner: Blue Cash Everyday Card

-Which card earns the most
+Which card earns the most?

-Blue Cash Preferred vs. Blue Cash Everyday
+Blue Cash Preferred vs. Blue Cash Everyday Card spending example

-Why you should get the Blue Cash Preferred
+Why should you get Blue Cash Preferred?

 Recommended credit score

-Why you should get the Blue Cash Everyday
+Why should you get Blue Cash Everyday?

-The Blue Cash Everyday will have some appeal if you plan to make a big purchase that you’ll pay off over time.
-With a zero percent introductory APR for 15 months on purchases (then 13.99 percent to 23.99 percent variable APR), you’ll have plenty of time to pay off your balance without being bogged down with interest payments.
+The Blue Cash Everyday offers a longer zero-interest offer than the Blue Cash Preferred.
+With a 0 percent introductory APR for 15 months on purchases (then 13.99 percent to 23.99 percent variable APR), you’ll have plenty of time to pay off your balance without being bogged down with interest payments.

 Recommended credit score